Ó Comáin

-The Irish surname Ó Comáin is rooted in an Irish chiefdom.
+Ó Comáin is Irish language surname.
 Its anglicised forms include Comain(e), Coman, Comeens, Comin(s), Commane, Comman(s), Commin(s), Common(s), Commyn, Comyn(e), Cowman(s), Cummane, Cumings, Cummin(s), Cumming(s), Cumyn, Cummyn, Kimmons, MacSkimmins, McCowman.

 The name is derived from the Gaelic personal name Comán (meaning "noble" or "steadfast") or Commán ("companion" or "communion"), a name from early Irish history.
 It is sometimes mistranslated as Hurley due to the superficial resemblance between the unrelated Gaelic words comán and camán, the latter referring to a hurling stick.

-The surname is rooted in the provinces of Connacht (sept: Ó Cuimín) and Munster (sept: Ó Comáin), particularly in County Clare, and the 8th and 9th century chiefdom of Tulach Commáin. a burial and inauguration site for chieftains, and their capital Cahercommaun ("The Dwelling of Commaun/Commane") (Note: Also called Cahercommane and Cathair Chomáin - Irish spellings and names may use various spellings.) also in Clare.
+The surname is especially associated with the provinces of Connacht (sept: Ó Cuimín) and Munster (sept: Ó Comáin).
+Roscommon was founded by a saint, Common.
+A chiefdom, Tulach Commáin, existed in County Clare in the 8th and 9th centuries. a burial and inauguration site for chieftains, and their capital Cahercommaun ("The Dwelling of Commaun/Commane") (Note: Also called Cahercommane and Cathair Chomáin - Irish spellings and names may use various spellings.) also in Clare.

-The various spellings can largely be attributed to the lack of Standard Irish until 1948, and the historical practice of English-speaking officials transcribing Irish names phonetically, often based on how the names were pronounced.
-In many cases, English officials transcribed names they were already familiar with, for example writing down Comyn or Cumming, well-known Scottish surnames of Norman origin, despite having no connection to the Irish name Ó Comáin.